 Scranton is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 77,118 people and 27 constituent neighborhoods, Scranton is the sixth largest community in Pennsylvania.
-Scranton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Scranton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The most common language spoken in Scranton is English.
 Other important languages spoken here include Spanish and Indic languages.